sigurd-dev/mkblob/README.md

-With mkblob you can make new library independet executables which you can move around different Linux distributions without having to worry about dependent shared object files or orther dependent files.
+With mkblob you can make new library independet executables which you can move around different Linux distributions without having to worry about dependent shared object files or other dependent files.

 Example: mkblob /usr/bin/ls -o ls.blob -static